practicingruby/sandal.github.com/discussions.markdown

 <p>For quick questions or comments, you can tweet something to <a
 href="http://twitter.com/seacreature">@seacreature</a>.
 However, twitter is a poor conversation format.
-I'd much prefer it if you write a blog post and then sent me the link, or if you catch up with me via Freenode.
+I'd much prefer it if you write a blog post and then send me a link, or if you catch up with me via Freenode.
 I am <b>seacreature</b> there and you can always find me in the
 #mendicant channel.</p>